aeturrell/coding-for-economists/code-preliminaries.md

 You're ready to move on to the next chapter! 🚀

 Well done if you made this far: starting is the hardest bit.
-(If you want to tweak your Visual Studio Code setup even more, there's some tips at the end of {ref`code-further-advanced`}.)
+(If you want to tweak your Visual Studio Code setup even more, there's some tips at the end of {ref}`code-further-advanced`.)